judyboon/Bayesian-Partition-/README.md

 # About the folders
 * _code_ contains the source code of implementing the model
-* _realData_ contains the network data used in the original paper
+* _realData_ contains the network data used in the original paper.

+## About real data
+The real data used in the published paper contain the drug-target relations downloaded from [DrugBank database](http://www.drugbank.ca), disease-gene relations downloaded from [OMIM database](http://www.omim.org) and a comprehensive protein-protein iteration network generated from multiple reliable sources (see details in the [paper](http://bioinformatics.oxfordjournals.org/content/28/7/955.abstract)).
+If the real data are helpful to you please cite the paper.

 # Code